sundarsau/export-excel-csv-php/README.md

 # export-excel-csv-php
- Export data from database to Excel and CSV files in PHP without using Library.
-This application is developed to demonstrate how to pull data from MySQL database and create & download Excel and CSV files without using external library.
+Export data from the database to Excel and CSV files in PHP without using the library.
+This application is developed to demonstrate how to pull data from MySQL database and create & download Excel and CSV files without using an external library.
 Simple PHP code to display the data in an HTML table with two download buttons.
 Website: https://codehow2.com

 1) Download the repository from https://github.com/sundarsau/export-excel-csv-php
 2) Extract all the files in a folder under xampp/htdocs